ddaaggeett/whiteSocket/README.md

 Camera capture to match aspect ratio of projector

-PROJECTOR LIGHT SHUTTER (reverse flash for minimal glare): current : cardboard light-blocking flap – string pull short-term goal: Raspberry Pi for stepper motor flap automation.
+PROJECTOR LIGHT SHUTTER (reverse flash for minimal glare):

+current: cardboard light-blocking flap – string pull

+short-term goal: Raspberry Pi for stepper motor flap automation.

 Consider for future development: substitute R-Pi component with internal electrical control of lamp ballast in the projector.  lamp should be LED.
 Purpose: instantaneous lamp toggle/reverse flash on whiteboard for camera capture to avoid whiteboard reflection

 WHITEBOARD: